wnfs-wg/spec/rationale/encryption.md

 ## Need

 Deterministic encryption for [`PrivateNodeHeader`](/spec/private-wnfs.md#31-cleartext-data)s.
-The advantage of determinstic encryption over probabilistic encryption for these headers is that replicas that write into the same revision concurrently also derive the same encrypted node headers and can thus skip exchanging them over the network, improving sync performance.
+The advantage of deterministic encryption over probabilistic encryption for these headers is that replicas that write into the same revision concurrently also derive the same encrypted node headers and can thus skip exchanging them over the network, improving sync performance.

 ## Choice